 Sports Injuries Guidebook eBook

 Most athletes who have torn their ACL will hear or feel a pop accompanied by pain and, soon after, swelling....

 Although the complexities of a group taper can be daunting, the basic structure of a segment of relative rest

 following the regular season followed by a time of serious training culminating in a taper is a reasonable strategy for team coaches to adopt.

 We all know that caffeine is a diuretic.
 A cup of coffee makes us dash to the restroom and for every cup we drink, we need to add another glass of water to our daily eight.

-Developing the Core eBook
+Developing Speed eBook